How to Start a Career as a Veterinary Radiologist

 Additional duties for radiologists include writing up detailed case reports, overseeing the activities of veterinary technicians or veterinarians that take the scans, using various software applications to interpret image results and providing specialty consultations on cases that are referrals from general practitioners.
 Teleradiology (transmitting images via email or other networks) allows radiologists to consult on cases across the globe and has a much quicker turnaround time than was previously possible, as scans previously had to be sent via courier.

 Radiology is one of the many specialties in which veterinarians can pursue board certification.
 Veterinary radiologists may seek board certification in either of two areas: radiology (diagnostic imaging) or radiation oncology (radiation therapy).
-The American Veterinary Medical Association reports that in December of 2011 there were 408 board-certified specialists in radiology and 81 board-certified specialists in radiation oncology.
+The American Veterinary Medical Association reports that in 2017 there were 541 board-certified specialists in radiology and 108 board-certified specialists in radiation oncology.

 Radiologists may also specialize by focusing on a particular species or a category of interest such as small animal, large animal, small animal, equine, or exotics.
 While most veterinary radiologists work in private practice, some may find positions in academia or private industry.

 Education & Training

 Veterinary radiologists must first be accepted into veterinary school so that they can complete a Doctor of Veterinary Medicine (DVM) degree.
 After successfully becoming a licensed practitioner, a vet can begin to fulfill the requirements that lead to board certification in the specialty field of radiology.